Britain

 In addition to its spectacular western façade, the wells cathedral It has other characteristics that make it an essential visit on a trip through this area of England.

-What to see when visiting Wells Cathedral
+What to see on a visit to Wells Cathedral (our experience)

-So, when you enter the central nave your eyes will go to the central arches that cross it in the shape of scissors, which visually divide the image of the interior.
+With the experience of our visit, I tell you in advance that when you enter the central nave your eyes will go to the central arches that cross it in the shape of scissors, which visually divide the image of the interior.

 Nave of Wells Cathedral in southern England